© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Section of Roman town wall S of the Bishop's Palace is a scheduled monument protected by Historic England under reference 1005059.
 View the official record →

-Section of Roman town wall S of the Bishop's Palace is a scheduled ancient monument comprising a surviving stretch of the defensive wall that enclosed the Roman settlement at Lincoln, known in antiquity as Lindum Colonia.
+Section of Roman town wall S of the Bishop's Palace is a surviving fragment of the Roman defensive circuit that enclosed the upper town of Lincoln (Lindum Colonia).
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005059.

 Section of Roman town wall S of the Bishop's Palace is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005059.